stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 ## Scope

-The scope of this project is to provide a team of climate scientists access to analysis-ready data that would allow them to primarily determine if US cities and states that have seen greater changes in temperature over the years were subject to relatively more or less foreign citizen immigration.
+The scope of this project is to provide a team of climate scientists access to analysis-ready data that would allow them to primarily determine if US cities and states that have seen greater changes in temperature over the years were subject to relatively more or less foreign citizen immigration by air.

 Furthermore, our climate scientists would also like to determine if there is a correlation between climate change and:
-* The types of transportation used
-* The broad reasons for immigration
+* The broad reasons for immigration (business, leisure)
 * The demographics of a city and/or state
-* The demographics of the travellers (resident country, gender, and age)
+* The demographics of the travellers (resident country, gender, and age category)
-* The airline used by foreign travellers
-* The number and variety of transportation ports in a city and/or state
+* The number and variety of airports in a city and/or state

+Our climate scientists have a very good knowledge of SQL and want a flexible and tightly-defined data model that they can easily run aggregations and joins on.

 ## Technology

-This project will make use of AWS S3 Buckets, AWS EMR, PySpark, and Airflow.
+This project will make use of an AWS S3 Bucket, AWS EMR, PySpark, AWS Redshift, and Airflow.

 ![architecture](./diagrams-and-visuals/Architecture.png)

 * The raw data that requires transformation will be held on an **AWS S3 Bucket**.
-* The analysis-ready datasets will be stored in a data lake held within another **AWS S3 Bucket**.
+* The analysis-ready datasets will be stored in a relational database held using **AWS Redshift**.
-    * We're using a data lake instead of a database like Redshift to provide the climate scientists greater flexibility over how they query their data given the somewhat loose relationships between the various datasets.
-    * We're choosing AWS S3 due to its ease of use and low cost.
+    * We're using a relational database since we're going to model our data into a star schema with several fact tables.
+To explore relationships between various facts, the scientists will want to easily be able to aggregate the data in varying ways and join the aggregations as they see fit.
+    * While a data lake using S3 buckets would have been an inexpensive option, Redshift will allow the scientists to interact with the data using a language they're bound to be more familiar with - SQL - and scale their operations across a cluster of computers.
-* Since we're dealing with large datasets, an **AWS EMR Cluster** along with **PySpark** will be used to clean and aggregate the data before it is passed into the data lake.
+* Since we're dealing with large datasets, an **AWS EMR Cluster** along with **PySpark** will be used to clean and aggregate the data before it is passed into the relational database.
     * We're using AWS EMR since we'll need access to a distributed network of computers to crunch our data.
 We can also easily scale our EMR instance by adding more nodes if we need additional computing power.
 We can shut our EMR instance down each time we're done processing the data, so we're not spending money on idle resources.
     * We're using PySpark (or Python's wrapper for Spark) to distribute the job of cleaning and aggregating the data to each of the nodes in our distributed network of computers.
 Our data operations will be memory-intensive and PySpark makes more efficient use of memory compared to other big data technologies like Hadoop MapReduce.
 * Since we'll be running a host of operations on our data - reading, cleaning, transforming, writing, etc., - we'll need to use a tool to monitor the progress of each of these tasks.
 The tool we've chosen for this us **Airflow** which allows us to easily define the tasks within a data pipeline and monitor their execution.